edaniels001/data1201/lab10/questions.md

 it's showing a histogram of the numbers 1-14, it seems they used to be strings just like in the years column

 ### Question 5: Click and drag on the scatterplot facet you made to highlight a rectangle.
 What happens to the data points being displayed?
-it shows only the ones with the specific number in the note1 column
+it shows only the ones that are highlighted

 # Questions for Post-Lab Assignment 10!

 ### Question 6: After the last step, some columns are empty.
 (You can check by text faceting a column) Why?
 What do you think we can do to fix it?
+there is one or more entries in the scientific name column that have extra spaces, so the program splits into too many columns